oscbyspro/Ultimathnum/README.md

 xcodebuild test -scheme Ultimathnum-Performance -destination 'platform=macOS'
 ```

 The above Xcode scheme enables optimizations and disables instrumentation that may limit performance.
-These steps are exceptionally important for this project since it is both highly abstracted and highly modularized.
-Omitting compiler optimizations reduces performance by up two orders of magnitude, for example.
-Similarly, failing to ommit code coverage reduces performance by yet another order of magnitude.
-If your measurements show poor results for reasonable inputs, feel free to open an issue about it or ask any questions that you may have.
+These steps are critical in this case since the project is both abstracted and modularized.
+Omitting compiler optimizations reduces performance by up to two orders of magnitude.
+Similarly, failing to omit code coverage reduces performance by yet another order of magnitude.
+If your measurements show poor results for reasonable inputs, feel free to open an issue about it or ask any questions you may have.

 <a name="overview"/>